“Beautifully restored farmhouse turned boutique B&B, in the lush foothills of the majestic Apuan Alps”

 - Safe box

-It was a delight to rise whenever we chose, and to saunter down to a beautifully presented simple breakfast poolside, with birdsong bursting forth around.
+It was a delight to rise and to saunter down to a beautifully presented simple breakfast poolside, with birdsong bursting forth around.
 The coffee was perfect, the fruit platter both delicious and nutritious, the local cheeses and cured meats a taste sensation.
 There are eggs cooked to order, and croissants with artisan jams too.
 In cooler weather, eat in the ground-floor dining room, or in your bedroom if you prefer.
 Coffee and tea aren't available in-room but can be brought to the terraces and courtyard when staff are present; otherwise you can serve yourself in the kitchen.

 From time to time a complimentary aperitivo is offered, with home-made Tuscan finger food.
 Ask in advance and you can use the kitchen to prepare cold snacks or meals; there's a guest fridge (in which to chill your bottle of Prosecco for booking through i-escape).
 But you'll probably dine out; there are many good restaurants nearby.
 We enjoyed authentic local fare and spectacular views at Le Tre Terrazze in nearby Monteggiori, and a sensational meal at upscale Ristorante La Dogana in Capezzano Pianore.